-Now is the time to consider how much office supplies spark joy for you.
+Now is the time to consider how many office supplies spark joy for you.
 If you're someone who contains all of their work to their computer, then you're probably not going to need as much storage as someone who still writes everything down.
-However, you should have something—whether that's a small console, a couple of containers, or a full filing cabinet—to keep important papers organized and off your desk.
+However, it would help if you had something—whether that's a small console, a couple of containers, or a full filing cabinet—to keep important papers organized and off your desk.
 A clean desk will stop you from getting easily distracted.

 Do: Make use of shelving.

 If a filing cabinet seems like too much storage, but a few baskets seem like too little, then go for the best compromise: shelves.
 Whether you fill an entire wall with open shelving or simply employ one or two to hold your things, shelves can provide an easy place to store documents and display a few cherished items.

 Design to Consider: Stylist Nina Holst's bookcase is ideal for an office since it has open shelves to contain everything from paper trays to books, to stylish accents.
 Feel free to add in whatever you'd like, but remember to edit this display down to the essentials—again, it will help to keep the impetus on work.

 Don't: Make a home office feel like a bland cubicle.